Residence Agreement Policies and Procedures

 Members of the fraternity or sorority have collective financial responsibility for certain charges as indicated below:

 For autumn, winter, and spring quarters, R&DE Student Housing will charge the fraternity or sorority rent for any spaces that go unfilled by the organization.
+Failure to fill 100% of the spaces within a house may result in the group’s loss of housing privileges.

 Disability/Medical Accommodation Requests

-Requests for housing accommodations due to a disability (or that of your spouse, partner, or child) are reviewed for approval by the Office of Accessible Education (OAE).
+Requests for housing accommodations due to a disability (or that of your spouse, partner, or dependent child) are reviewed for approval by the Office of Accessible Education (OAE).

 All terms and conditions of this Residence Agreement (including financial obligations) apply unless specifically stated to the contrary in your accommodation plan from the OAE.
 Students must adhere to all applicable policies pertaining to approved disability/medical accommodations.